Vegetables (song): McCartney visit

-Smiley Smile sessions
+Smiley Smile recording history

 The Smile album was reported scrapped on May 5, 1967.
 Starting on June 3, "Vega-Tables" was rerecorded for the new album Smiley Smile, where it was respelled "Vegetables" and reworked as a kind of campfire song.
-Apart from its coda (recorded April 1967), the track was remade entirely from scratch.
+Apart from its coda (recorded in April 1967), the track was remade entirely from scratch.
 Wilson played the electric bass on this version and added organ overdubs to the final section of the song.

 According to Al Jardine, "I remember telling Brian, 'We’ve got to do something different on this thing.'
 What the hell, it was four in the morning.
 I filled some water bottles, tuned it to the key of the song and blew air into the bottles.
 What you hear sounds like an old organ."

 "Vegetables" was mixed to mono on June 3, 1967.
 A recording for "You're with Me Tonight", held on June 6, was logged as a "Vega-Tables" session.

+Release and reception

+"Vegetables" was issued on September 18, 1967 as the second track on Smiley Smile.
+Melody Maker reviewed that "Vegetables" was among the "childish and pointless" songs that made Smiley Smile a "tragedy".
+A more positive review in Record Mirror complimented the vocal performances and speculated that the song could be released as a single by the group in the future.

+Reviewing the song in AllMusic, Matthew Greenwald called it a "great example of the collaboration of Brian Wilson's and Van Dyke Parks' sense of comedy and psychedelic whimsy.", also noting it as among the strangest songs of the group's career.
+Music critic Ritchie Unterberger described it as an example of the "low-key psychedelic weirdness" present throughout Smiley Smile.
+Lambert wrote that the song heralded a "radically new artistic sensibility" for the group relative to Pet Sounds and Smile.
+David Leaf, writing in 1990, described the song as marking a new phase in Wilson's development as a musician.

+The Smiley Smile rendition of the song was listed by Mojo as the Beach Boys' 47th greatest song, with the Mojo staff describing it as "endearingly daft", and praising the group's vocal harmonies and the "stripped back" arrangement.
+In 2015, the French edition of Rolling Stone named "Vegetables" the Beach Boys' 38th greatest song.

 "Mama Says"

 In 1967, the song was revisited for the last time as the closing track "Mama Says" on Wild Honey (1967).
 This version consisted of an extended re-recording of the unused "Do or Lot" or "Sleep a Lot" module.
-It was the first time a track with thematic links to Smile was used to close a later Beach Boys album, the others being 20/20 (1969) and Surf's Up (1971).
-Inexplicably, Parks' songwriting credit was not honored, and instead Mike Love was listed as the song's only co-writer.
+It was the first time a track with thematic links to Smile was used to close a later Beach Boys album, a practice that the band repeated with "Cabinessence" on 20/20 (1969), "Cool, Cool Water" on Sunflower (1970), and "Surf's Up" on Surf's Up (1971).